scoskey/m0037/notes.md

 We are now ready to prove the final step of the first incompleteness theorem.

 **Theorem** Suppose $T$ is a theory such that every $\Delta_1$-definable subset of HF is representable in $T$.
-Then $\bar T$ is undecidable.
+Then $T^\vdash$ is undecidable.

 *Proof*: Let $U=\set{(\phi,a)\mid T\vdash\phi(\langle a\rangle)}$.
 Then since every $\Delta_1$-definable set is representable in $T$, every $\Delta_1$-definable set  appears as a cross-section of $U$, namely $\set{a\mid (\phi,a)\in U}$.
 We say that $U$ is universal for $\Delta_1$ sets.

 Now if $\bar T$ were decidable then $U$ would be decidable and hence $\Delta_1$-definable.
 Thus the diagonal set $D=\set{x\mid (x,x)\notin U}$ would be $\Delta_1$-definable.
 This is a contradiction because $D$ does not appear as a cross-section of $U$. $\blacksquare$

 This completes the proof of the first incompleteness theorem.
-We can rephrase the first incompleteness theorem as follows.
+We can also rephrase the first incompleteness theorem as follows.

 **Corollary** If $T$ is any consistent, decidable extension of CST then $T$ is incomplete.

-To see that this result follows from the first incompleteness theorem, note that if $T$ were complete then we would have $\bar T=T$.
+To see that this result follows from the first incompleteness theorem, note that if $T$ were complete then we would have $T^\vdash=T$.

-The corollary is rather stunning, since it implies mathematicians will never know all truths about sets or arithmetic.
-We can't simply add axioms to ZFC (such as CH etc) to obtain a decidable theory which can prove or disprove all statements.
+The corollary is rather stunning, since it implies mathematicians and humanity will never know all the theorems about sets, about arithmetic or about mathematics generally.
+We can't simply add axioms to ZFC (such as CH etc) to obtain a decidable theory which is strong enough to prove or disprove any statement.

 The corollary provides conditions under which there exists a sentence that is neither provable nor disprovable from $T$.
 However it does not provide an example of such a sentence $\sigma$.
 The second incompleteness theorem gives an explicit and relevant example of such a sentence $\sigma$.